metrophilly/sermon-processor/README.md

 ## Set config parameters

-The file `config.txt` allows for pre-filled url, start, and end time parameters.
+The file `config.txt` allows for pre-filled parameters.
 If you don't have it, run the following command to use the provided template.

 ```bash
 cp config/config.example.txt config/config.txt
 ```

+Ensure that you have the following params set to run the script:

+- For audio:
+  - url, start, and end time
+- For video:
+  - (for now) the 'base' video set to `config/base.mp4`
+  - the intro and outro urls should be consistent

 ## Build Docker Image